 - restrictions on the use of the underlying assets specific to the entity.

 With the introduction of AASB 9 Financial Instruments (which replaces AASB 139 Financial Instruments: Recognition and Measurement), charities may need to adjust how they account for financial assets.

-Charities preparing Special Purpose Financial Statements should also consider whether application of this standard is appropriate particularly where accounting for financial assets may be material and significant in presenting a true and fair view.
+Charities preparing SPFS should also consider whether application of this standard is appropriate particularly where accounting for financial assets may be material and significant in presenting a true and fair view.